VCU Internship Funding Program

 - VCU Procurement plans to distribute internship funds via direct deposit to students' bank accounts on or around Friday, May 12.

 - Selected students will be required to complete the following in a timely manner before they are approved to receive funding:

 - Handshake pre-experience survey that includes uploading a copy of the specific internship offer letter/email and supplying internship supervisor/employer contact information

 - VCU direct deposit paperwork

-- We encourage all employers who recruit at VCU to pay student interns as an equity-based best practice, and in many cases the law.
-As an employer offering an unpaid or underpaid internship experience, you are welcome to encourage VCU student applicants to apply for the IFP ahead of the March 15 deadline, but your ability to hire them should not be contingent upon their receiving funding from VCU.
+- We encourage all employers who recruit at VCU to pay student interns as an equity-based best practice and, in many cases, the law.
+As an employer offering an unpaid or underpaid internship experience, you are welcome to encourage VCU student applicants to apply for the IFP ahead of the April 2 deadline.
+Still, your ability to hire them should not be contingent upon their receiving funding from VCU.
 If you would like to partner with VCU Career Services to recruit VCU student interns, design an effective internship, or engage in other career development opportunities and events, please contact our Employer and Experiential Development Team at email@example.com.